wp-plugins/zedity/readme.txt

 *   **Design Freedom**: have you ever felt like "I wish I could just move this object right there" while creating your content?
 With Zedity that is now a reality!
 You can implement any creative design you want, with no limitation or constraints: any media (images, videos, docs, text, audios, buttons, etc.) can be placed exactly where and how you want.
 Unleash your creativity!

-*   **Real Drag and Drop**: you've already seen other 'drag&drop' tools around, haven't you?
+*   **Real Drag and Drop**: most likely you've already encountered the "drag&drop" term around, haven't you?
 So, what's new?
-As you may have found out, very often that "drag and drop" is about the way you bring items from the menu into the page but then, even simple things like placing two images beside each other, require enough, and often too much, technical effort.
+As you may have found out, very often that "drag&drop" is about the way you bring items from the menu into the page but then, even simple things like placing two images beside each other, require enough, and often too much, technical effort.
 Zedity overcomes all those limitations, giving you the real Drag and Drop experienced you have wished for.

 *   **Modern Content for Modern Devices**: Zedity generates HTML5 code without using Flash or other external plugins, so your content can be shown on any modern HTML5 browser (e.g. Chrome, Firefox, IE9+, Opera, Safari).